 Is Calendly GDPR compliant?

 Calendly is committed to General Data Protection Regulation (GDPR) compliance.
 We understand the importance of incorporating standards put forth by the GDPR into our data practices and making sure our customers, whether citizens of the EU or businesses that use Calendly with European customers, feel secure and confident to continue using Calendly.
 We have developed new features, enhanced existing functionalities, and established additional documentation regarding our efforts.

-However, GDPR is a broad regulation.
-Calendly makes a good-faith effort to be compliant with GDPR, both now and as future developments come along.
+Calendly has designed its data privacy program to be compliant with GDPR, both now and as future developments come along.

 - More clarity and data transparency: We simplified language around the information we collect from our customers and how it is used, along with explanations of your choices for controlling personal information in the Calendly platform.